Phonetic variation, visual presentation, and social meaning among radical drag queens in SoMa, San Francisco

-My dissertation explores the relation between the linguistic and the visual in meaning-making.
+My primary project explores the relation between the linguistic and the visual in meaning-making.
 I focus on the fronting of /s/ among a group of drag queens and queer performance artists in SoMa, San Francisco, a community characterized by its anti-normativity.
-The data come from: sociolinguistic interviews during which the participants get into drag; and interactional data recorded during a night at four drag hostesses' events.
+Many of the queens identify as non-binary in their day-to-day lives in addition to being a drag queen.
+The data come from: transformations, i.e. conversations taking place while the queens transform from a more masculine visual presentation into their feminine drag personae using wigs, makeup, and other resources; and interactional data recorded during an entire night at four drag hostesses' events.

-I argue that what is indexed by fronted /s/ is influenced by the visual drag in which the participants adorn themselves.
+The gender non-normative SoMa queens exhibit extremely fronted /s/ in comparison to male-identified speakers from previous studies, with a frontedness on par with female-identified speakers.
+I argue that what is indexed by the queens’ fronted /s/ is influenced by the visual drag in which the participants adorn themselves.
 In previous research, fronted /s/ is perceived to be more gay-sounding or less heteronormatively masculine (e.g., Zimman 2013).
 An ethnographic analysis reveals that among the SoMa queens, visual presentation influences whether feminine gender performances like fronted /s/ index a positive or negative social meaning.
-While fronted /s/ is evaluated as "sissy" coming from a male presenting body, it is positively evaluated as "sickening" when dressed in visual feminine drag.
-This analysis will be presented in greater detail at the 2016 AAA Annual Meeting.
+While such performances are evaluated as "sissy" coming from a male-presenting body, they is positively evaluated as "sickening" when dressed in visual feminine drag.

 Rhythmic style: Jock vs. Burnout

-This project is an rhythmic analysis of the speech of two stylistic opposites from Eckert's Belten High study (1989): a jock and a burnout.
-We propose a multi-dimensional analysis of rhythmic style that goes beyond the duration metrics (e.g. PVI) generally used in studies of variation.
-While the duration metrics fail to capture any significant rhythmic differences between the two speakers, an analysis of accents and pauses, two specific rhythmic features, illuminates highly significant stylistic differences.
-The burnout's rhythmic style contains far more phonetically accented syllables and phrase-internal pauses than the jock's.
-If we assume that accents that are restricted to semantically focused syllables, and pauses that correspond with phrase boundaries are less marked, the burnout's style is much more marked than the jock's.
+This project is a rhythmic analysis of the speech of two stylistic opposites from Eckert's Belten High study (1989): a jock and a burnout.
+Daria Popova and I propose a multi-dimensional analysis of rhythmic style that goes beyond the duration metrics (e.g. PVI) generally used in studies of variation.
+While the duration metrics do not capture any significant rhythmic differences between the two speakers, an analysis of the placement of accents and pauses illuminates highly significant stylistic differences.
+The burnout's rhythmic style contains a far greater number of phonetically accented syllables and phrase-internal pauses than the jock's, whose style is characterized by fewer accented syllables and pauses that align with phrase boundaries.
+If we assume that accents that are restricted to semantically focused syllables, and pauses that correspond with phrase boundaries are less marked, the burnout's style is more marked than the jock's.
 This allows for a more emphatic linguistic style that enhances the dramatic quality of the burnout's narratives.